Blogs are the bread and butter of orthodox

 inspiration to strike with completely original ideas (even if you don't see any search or

-you get ahead of the curve, and publishing something truly unique is still the best way
+Publishing something truly unique is still the best way to make your brand stand out (which

-need) through content.
+need) through

-Launch Your Blog Big & Loud
+Launch Your Blog Big and Loud

 When a TV show launches, its first episode often receives a bit more thought, care, and